hikari-py/hikari/README.md

 - [`tanjun`](https://github.com/FasterSpeeding/Tanjun) - a flexible command framework designed to extend Hikari.
 - [`crescent`](https://github.com/magpie-dev/hikari-crescent) - a command handler for Hikari that keeps your project neat and tidy.

+There are also third party libraries to help you manage components:

+- [`miru`](https://github.com/HyperGH/hikari-miru) -  An optional component handler for hikari, inspired by discord.py's views.
+- [`flare`](https://github.com/brazier-dev/hikari-flare/) - A component manager designed to write simple & persistent buttons.

 ---

 ## Making your application more efficient